 - As a rule of thumb, be responsive to your partner’s interest but not too responsive.
 Going overboard will lead your partner to get cold feet.
 Be warned.

-So, stay interested, but cool, until you are absolutely convinced that your partner’s renewed interest in saving your marriage has taken hold.
+So, stay interested, but cool in a self-possessed manner, (not icy though, as that will send mixed messages) until you are absolutely convinced that your partner’s renewed interest in saving your marriage has taken hold.

 If you are excited about this technique and it is working for you, share it with a friend or write it down, add your comments to the blog, but don’t wear your heart on your sleeve.
 Tell us here, we would love to hear from you.